cs1302uga/cs1302-gallery/README.md

 1. **How do I make a code snippet execute repeatedly with a delay between executions?**

-   The easiest way to accomplish this in a JavaFX application is using the [`Timeline`](https://docs.oracle.com/javase/8/javafx/api/javafx/animation/Timeline.html) and [`KeyFrame`](https://docs.oracle.com/javase/8/javafx/api/javafx/animation/KeyFrame.html) classes.
+   <a name="timeline">The</a> easiest way to accomplish this in a JavaFX application is using the
+   [`Timeline`](https://docs.oracle.com/javase/8/javafx/api/javafx/animation/Timeline.html)
+   and [`KeyFrame`](https://docs.oracle.com/javase/8/javafx/api/javafx/animation/KeyFrame.html)
+   classes.
 Here is an example that prints the current time (using